testvon/alecsatin.github.io/_posts/2017-09-10-lord-of-our-life-and-god-of-our-salvation.md

 This beautiful hymn appears as number 214 in *Hymns Ancient and Modern* and number 258 in *The Lutheran Hymnal*.
 It was written in the Seventeenth Century by Matthaeus A. von Loewenstern, and translated into English in the Nineteenth by Philip Pusey.

-The youtube version is a congregational recording from 1957 in the Westminster Chapel.
+The youtube version is a congregational recording from 1957 in the Westminster Chapel with pastor Dr. Martin Lloyd-Jones.

+This one's for S.E.

 May God be with you today and always.
 Amen.